abearab/QuantSeq-FWD-with-UMIs/envs/README.md

 # Setup your system
 To avoid dependency conflicts, having multiple programming envrinments is the right way to install packages.
 Therefore, it's recommended to easily install and use Conda package manager - [link](https://docs.anaconda.com/anaconda/install/)!

-**QuantSeq FWD with UMIs RNA-seq analysis pipeline** have two envrinments for two set of tasks:
+This pipeline have two envrinments for two set of tasks:

 ### 1. Alignment and QC tasks
 #### Make envrinment: